Text-to-Speech (TTS)

 How do I use text-to-speech offline?

-Currently, it's not possible to use text-to-speech offline, but it's on our roadmap to add the ability to pre-download TTS before going offline.
+Currently, it's not possible to use text-to-speech offline, since the speech is generated on request to allow for quicker playback and better performance.
+Eventually, we may look into adding the option to pre-download the TTS for a document before going offline.

 How do I use text-to-speech in the web app?